NautilusTrader

 Account and position management

-The adapter uses cross-margin mode and reports account state with USDC balances and margin usage.
+The adapter reports account state with USDC balances and margin usage.
+Standard perps default to cross margin.
+HIP-3 perps typically require isolated margin.
 On connect, the execution client performs a full reconciliation of orders, fills, and positions against Hyperliquid's clearinghouse state.
-This ensures the local cache is consistent even after restarts or disconnections.
+This keeps the local cache consistent even after restarts or disconnections.

 Leverage is managed directly through the Hyperliquid web UI or API, not through the adapter.
 Set your desired leverage per instrument on Hyperliquid before trading.